How Much is the TEFL Certification Cost?

 Megan Burley – Bay Shore, New York

-I had just finished my junior year in college as a 21 year old and was looking for a way to teach English in Spain for the summer.
+I had just finished my junior year in college as a 21-year-old and was looking for a way to teach English in Spain for the summer.
 The course allowed me to do just that.
 The staff at Canterbury was extremely welcoming, helpful if any problems arose, and very effective at teaching the course material.
-Two weeks of the course took place in the heart of Madrid, right off of a main road called Gran Via which is filled with shops, restaurants, and movie theatres, etc.
+Two weeks of the course took place in the heart of Madrid, right off of the main road called Gran Via which is filled with shops, restaurants, and movie theatres, etc.

 A year later, I now am applying for graduate school to become an English as a Second Language Teacher in the United States.
 Further, I am applying for teaching jobs both in New York City and abroad with only having the TEFL certificate I received through Canterbury.
-TEFL certification cost is very cheap, you can check it on this website fees and dates And think that with the work they offer, the price to pay is greatly reduced.
+TEFL certification cost is extremely cheap, you can check their prices on their website fees and dates page.
+And remember that with the work they offer, the price you pay is greatly reduced.

 The certificate has opened up many doors for me as well as allowed me the opportunity to explore the world while getting paid!
 I highly recommend getting the TEFL certificate and being certified through Canterbury International.
 Good Luck!